 In Nigeria, the government is cracking down on money spraying at festive events

 Throwing money at couples during their wedding dance is a beloved tradition in Nigeria.
-And, in fact, money spraying, as it's called, also happens at other celebrations where people want to show affection and offer financial support.
-And that is why many Nigerians are upset with a recent government crackdown on this practice.
+In fact, money spraying, as it is called, also happens at other celebrations where people want to show affection and offer financial support.
+And that is why many Nigerians are upset with a recent government crackdown on the practice.
 NPR's Jewel Bright explains.

 UNIDENTIFIED MUSICAL ARTIST: (Singing in non-English language).